 - Sprinkle the dried basil over the shredded cheese.

-- Divide cheese evenly between the 8 pita halves, 2 Tablespoons per pita bread.
+- Divide cheese evenly between the eight pita halves, 2 tablespoons per pita bread.

 - Place pita breads with cheese on a flat pan, cookie sheet, or aluminum foil, and put in the oven for 5 minutes, until the cheese melts.
 You may wish to make these in batches to keep the cheese melted and the bread from getting hard.

 - Remove from heat carefully, put on plates, and serve with sliced tomatoes, cucumbers, and green onions.